jyhong0304/KCNet/README.md

 # KCNet : An Insect-Inspired Single-Hidden-Layer Neural Network with Randomized Binary Weights for Prediction and Classification Tasks

 This repository is the official implementation of [KCNet].
+All source codes were implented in Python 3.7.

 ## Abstract